 - Popular search terms.

-- Top performing queries
+- Top performing queries.

-- Number of filters used
+- Number of filters used.

-You have content that your site visitors want; AI-search is the bridge that helps you distribute that content.
 UX components like AI-powered search and personalized recommendations can significantly improve your website’s user experience in ways you may not have considered.

 Dig Deeper